A Guilty Secret: Rescuing and Regulating Others

 For many, this begins in childhood.
 When a parent is anxious, unpredictable, depressed, or easily upset, the child learns to adapt.
 They might become the helper — bringing tissues, making jokes, offering reassurance.
 Or the peacekeeper — keeping their voice down, staying out of the way, trying not to “cause trouble.”
 Some became the achiever, performing well to give their parent something to be proud of.
 Each adaptation carried the same unspoken hope, 'If I can make them feel better, maybe everything will be okay?’

-It’s an unbearable thought, but also an oddly comforting one — because if the child caused it, then maybe they can control it.
-Guilt becomes a form of agency.
-It’s painful, but it feels safer than facing the truth that some things — like a parent’s unhappiness or volatility — was never theirs to carry.
-Children think the whole world is about them, they subconsciously adopt the burden.
+Guilt becomes a form of agency, an adaptation.
+It’s painful, but it feels a lot safer to the child than facing the idea that some things — like a parent’s unhappiness or volatility — is uncontrollable.
+Yet, it was never theirs to carry.
+Children think the whole world is about them, so subconsciously adopt the burden.
+Therapy isn’t about blaming parents.
+It’s often useful with my clients to identify what the belief is and where it came from (and yes, of course some care givers do fail us and we can acknowledge that too).

 • Feeling guilty when someone else is upset, even if it’s unrelated to them.